jiayuasu/Coursera-ASU-Database/README.md

 ## About

-Jia Yu is one of the designers of ASU DB Courses on Coursera.
+Jia Yu was one of the designers of ASU DB Courses on Coursera.

-Jia is a PhD student at the Computer Science department, School of Computing, Informatics, and Decision Systems Engineering (CIDSE), Arizona State University, where he is a member of Data Systems Lab.
-Jia’s research focuses on database systems and geospatial data management.
-In particular, he worked on distributed data management systems, database indexing, data visualization.
-He is the main contributor of several open-sourced research projects such as GeoSpark, a cluster computing framework for processing big spatial data.
+Jia is an assistant professor at Washington State University School of Electrical Engineering and Computer Science.
+He was a PhD student at the Computer Science department, School of Computing, Informatics, and Decision Systems Engineering (CIDSE), Arizona State University, where he is a member of Data Systems Lab.